gvwilson/sdxjs/code-generator/index.md

 Our tool will find all the function declaration nodes in the program and insert a node to increment an entry in a global variable called `__counters`.
+(Prefixing the name with two underscores doesn't guarantee that we won't accidentally clobber a variable in the user's program with the same name, but hopefully it makes that less likely.)
 Our test case is:

 <%- include('/inc/keep.html', {file: 'multi-func-counter.js', key: 'test'}) %>